abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

     val readFileDS = spark.sqlContext.read.textFile(dfsFilename).flatMap(_.split(" "))
     val CWordsDS = readFileDS.as[CWord]
-    val wcounts7 = CWordsDS.where( ($"Value" === "Humpty") || ($"Value" === "Dumpty"))
+    val wcounts7 = CWordsDS.where( ($"Value" === "Humpty") || ($"Value" === "Dumpty") )
                            .groupBy($"Value")
                            .agg(count($"Value"))
     wcounts7.collect.foreach(println)

 This example is similar to the previous one, however instead of a string predicate in the “where” clause we use $ symbol to indicate a column name.
 We also use the agg command which is the generalized operation for all aggregate functions in Spark.
 The above can also be written by replacing the $"Value" with CWordsDS("Value") as follows:

-    val wcounts7 = CWordsDS.where((CWordsDS($"Value") === "Humpty") || ((CWordsDS($"Value") === "Dumpty"))
+    val wcounts7 = CWordsDS.where( (CWordsDS($"Value") === "Humpty") || ((CWordsDS($"Value") === "Dumpty") )
                            .groupBy((CWordsDS($"Value"))
                            .agg(count((CWordsDS($"Value"))

 ### Concluding Remarks
 Overall, to use RDDs, DataFrames and Datasets to manipulate data sometimes is not straight forward.
-However, this flexibility gives you as a programmer various options to code complicated algorithms that otherwise cannot be performed using SQL statements defined in a double quoted string.
+However, this flexibility gives you as a programmer various options to code complicated algorithms that otherwise cannot be performed using SQL statements defined in a double quoted strings.